Emergency medical services: Early civilian ambulances

 The first known hospital-based ambulance service operated out of Commercial Hospital, Cincinnati, Ohio (now the Cincinnati General) by 1865.
 This was soon followed by other services, notably the New York service provided out of Bellevue Hospital which started in 1869 with ambulances carrying medical equipment, such as splints, a stomach pump, morphine, and brandy, reflecting contemporary medicine.

 Another early ambulance service was founded by Jaromir V. Mundy, Count J. N. Wilczek, and Eduard Lamezan-Salins in Vienna after the disastrous fire at the Vienna Ringtheater in 1881.
-Named the "Vienna Voluntary Rescue Society," it served as a model for similar societies worldwide.
+Named the "Vienna Voluntary Rescue Society", it served as a model for similar societies worldwide.

 In June 1887 the St John Ambulance Brigade was established to provide first aid and ambulance services at public events in London.
 It was modelled on a military-style command and discipline structure.

+On 6 June 1891, the first ambulance station in Poland and the second in Europe was established in Kraków, modeled on similar services in Vienna.
+Founded by local physicians and fire officials, it initially operated horse-drawn ambulances before later adopting motor vehicles.